Ukraine tells West not to 'panic' over Russia tensions | DW | 28.01.2022

 "We don't need this panic," Zelenskyy said.
 "It cost Ukrainians dearly."

-While he did not dismiss the possibility of military conflict with Russia, the Ukrainian president said the White House was making a "mistake" in highlighting excessively the risk of a large-scale war, and that he had told President Joe Biden as much in a telephone call.
+While he did not dismiss the possibility of military conflict with Russia, the Ukrainian president said the White House was making a "mistake" in highlighting excessively the risk of a large-scale war, saying he had told President Joe Biden as much in a telephone call the previous evening.

 "There are no tanks in the streets.
 But media give the impression, if one is not here, that we have a war, that we have army in the streets...
 That's not the case.
 We don't need this panic," Zelenskyy said, adding that "I don't consider the situation now more tense than before," though, "I am not saying an escalation is not possible."